Pornpawee Chochuwong

 Pornpawee Chochuwong (พรปวีณ์ ช่อชูวงศ์; born 22 January 1998) is a Thai badminton player.
 She was the girls' singles silver medalist at the 2015 Asian and 2016 World Junior Championships.
 She was also part of the Thai winning teams at the 2017, 2019 and 2021 SEA Games.
-Chochuwong won her first World Tour title at the 2020 Spain Masters by beating the reigning Olympic champion Carolina Marín in the final.
+Pornpawee won her first World Tour title at the 2020 Spain Masters by beating the reigning Olympic champion Carolina Marín in the final.

 Career

 2021

-Chochuwong reached the finals of the All England Open, but lost to second seeded Nozomi Okuhara of Japan in straight games.
+Pornpawee reached the finals of the All England Open, but lost to second seeded Nozomi Okuhara of Japan in straight games.
 She then made her Top 10 debut in the BWF World Rankings on 23 March 2021.